 The Flopeye Fish Festival is held on the Saturday of memorial weekend at 2534 James Baker Blvd, off Highway 21 north of Great Falls at the Industrial park.

 Started in 1983 to promote the town and area of Great Falls, This is Chester County, SC longest running festival.

 The Festival opens on Friday afternoon around 5:00 pm with music, entertainment, vendors, and carnival running late into the evening.

-Saturday morning the Festivities will begin at 9:00 am and go until 5 pm.
+Saturday morning the Festivities will begin at 9:00 am and go until sunset this year closing with fire works.
 Admission is FREE.

 Confederate Railroad first rolled onto the national country music scene in the early 90s with its unique style and sound.

 Headed by founder and frontman Danny Shirley, the former backup band for both David Allan Coe and Johnny Paycheck got their big break by signing with Atlantic Records.
 The first single from their debut album (“Confederate Railroad”) was “She Took It Like A Man”.
 It went to No. 26, a preview of what was to come.
 “The next two singles, “Jesus and Mama” and “Queen of Memphis” went to the top of the charts.
 Three more huge hits followed, “Trashy Women”, “When You Leave That Way You Can Never Go Back”, and “She Never Cried”.
 “Trashy” would lead to a Grammy nomination and become their signature song.
 That album with six hits and nearly three million sales brought Confederate the Academy of Country Music’s Best New Group Award in 1993 as well as numerous nominations from the Country Music Association and the British Country Music Foundation.